 The sole fact that there’s more and more information published online every single day is not the actual problem.
 Only the quality information becomes the problem.
-This sounds kind of strange…but bear with me.

-When we see some half-baked blog post we don’t even consider reading it, we just skip to the next thing.
+When we see some half-baked blog posts we don’t even consider reading, we just skip to the next thing.
 But when we see something truly interesting — maybe even epic — we want to consume it.
-We even feel like we have to consume it.
-And that’s the real problem.

 No matter what topic we’re interested in, there are always hundreds of quality blogs publishing entries every single day (or every other day).
 Not to mention all the forums, message boards, social news sites, and so on.
-The amount of epic content on the Internet these days is so big that it’s virtually impossible for us to digest it all.
-But we try anyway.

 That’s when we feel overloaded.
 If you’re not careful, one day you’ll find yourself reading the 15th blog post in a row on some nice WordPress tweaking techniques because you feel that for some reason, “you need to know this.”

-Information overload is a plague.
-There’s no vaccine, there’s no cure.
-The only thing you have is self-control.
 Luckily, you’re not on your own.
 There are some tips you can follow to protect yourself from information overload and, ultimately, fight it.
-But first…

-Why information overload is bad
+But first, admit that information overload is really bad for you.

-It stops you from taking action.
-That’s the biggest problem here.
 When you try to consume more and more information every day, you start to notice that even though you’ve been reading tons of articles, watching tons of videos and listening to tons of podcasts, the stream of incoming information seems to be infinite.